-Senate Bill 716 would amend the General Sales Tax Act to specify that "sale at retail" would include the sale of a prepaid telephone calling card or a prepaid authorization number for telephone use.
+Senate Bill 716 amended the General Sales Tax Act to specify that "sale at retail" includes the sale of a prepaid telephone calling card or a prepaid authorization number for telephone use, rather than for resale.
+"Sale at retail" also includes the reauthorization of a prepaid telephone calling card or a prepaid authorization number.

-Senate Bill 721 would amend the Use Tax Act to provide an exemption from the tax for the use or consumption of telephone service by means of a prepaid telephone calling card, a prepaid authorization number for telephone use, or a charge for Internet access.
-The bills are tie-barred to each other.
+Senate Bill 721 amended the Use Tax Act to provide an exemption from the tax for the use or consumption of telephone service by means of a prepaid telephone calling card, a prepaid authorization number for telephone use, or a charge for Internet access.